HOTELS Kfar Hanokdim - A Window into Bedouin Life in the Judean Desert

 Kfar Hanokdim Stone Lodge interior

-The hippie resort employs local Bedouin staff who share aspects of their culture - serving sweet tea with desert herbs, baking flatbread in earthen ovens, and leading camel treks into the surrounding desert landscape.
+The hippie resort employs local staff who share aspects of their culture - serving sweet tea with desert herbs, baking flatbread in earthen ovens, and leading camel treks into the surrounding desert landscape.

 Kfar Hanokdim Stone Lodge Bedroom